RECAPEM

 • The PMVT is not associated with prolonged QTc.

-Diagnosis is confirmed by exercise stress test or epinephrine infusion test; upon which increasing frequency of PVCs with increasing exercise severity is noticed, although both sustained and non-sustained VT may happen.
+• Diagnosis is confirmed by an exercise stress test or epinephrine infusion test; upon which increasing frequency of PVCs with increasing exercise severity is noticed, although both sustained and non-sustained VT may happen.

 • PMVT

-• AF + WPW: characterized by irregularly irregular polymorphic wide complex tachycardia with characteristically high rate (>200-250 bpm) and changing QRS shape, width, amplitude from beat to beat.
+• Characterized by irregularly irregular polymorphic wide complex tachycardia with a characteristically high rate (>200-250 bpm) and changing QRS shape, width, and amplitude from beat to beat.

 • Management: The first line treatment regardless of hemodynamic stability is synchronized cardioversion.
 Otherwise “Procainamide” is recommended in this situation.